KodoPengin/GameIndustry-hosts-Template/README.md

 There are not for nothing notes about licenses and copyrights on my published content.

-Reports can posted here or via the indicated contact options.
+Reports of violations can be posted here or through the contact options provided.

 Thanks